spyder-ide/spyder-docs/doc/workshops/plugin-development.rst

 Prerequisites
 =============

 You will need to have Spyder installed.
-Visit our :doc:`installation guide<../installation>` for more information.
+Visit our :ref:`install-guide` for more information.

 .. important::